Brandon Mayfield: Court's ruling and aftermath

 The case was heard by the Ninth Circuit Court of Appeals.
 Among the issues on appeal was whether materials removed from Mayfield's house, including DNA samples taken from his family's personal toothbrushes, were to be destroyed or preserved.
 The Federal Government assumed the position that materials must be preserved so that they can be referred to, if more lawsuits are brought in the future.

 On November 29, 2006, the U.S. government settled part of the lawsuit with Mayfield for a reported $2 million.
 The government issued a formal apology to Mayfield as part of the settlement.
 The settlement allowed Mayfield to pursue a legal challenge against the Patriot Act.
-The FBI was also cleared of wrongdoing in an earlier internal investigation.
+The FBI investigated itself and found no wrongdoing.

 On September 26, 2007, two provisions of the Patriot Act were declared unconstitutional by the United States District Court for the District of Oregon.
 Finding in Mayfield's favor, Judge Aiken ruled that the Foreign Intelligence Surveillance Act, as amended by the Patriot Act, "now permits the executive branch of government to conduct surveillance and searches of American citizens without satisfying the probable cause requirements of the Fourth Amendment," which violates the Constitution of the United States.
 The Federal government appealed that ruling, and Mayfield's attorney, Elden Rosenthal, argued in front of the Ninth Circuit court on February 5, 2009.
 The ruling was overturned in December 2009 on the ground that the Court found the plaintiff, Mayfield, not to have standing.
 Mayfield appealed this decision to the Supreme Court, but was denied certiorari on November 1, 2010.